Networks-Operations/DAILY-REPORT-AUTOMATION-/README.md

-# **PRTG Critical Sites Monitoring**
+eio# **PRTG Critical Sites Monitoring**

-This Python project, created for the UITS-NOID division of KNUST by Kingsley Obo Danquah, a national service personnel, automates the monitoring of PRTG (Paessler Router Traffic Grapher) servers to identify critical sites that have been down for a specified period (15 days or less).
+This Python project, created for the UITS-NOID division of KNUST, it automates the monitoring of PRTG (Paessler Router Traffic Grapher) servers to identify critical sites that have been down for a specified period (15 days or less).
 The tool fetches sensor data from multiple PRTG servers, compiles it into a report, and filters out critical devices with downtime within the threshold.
 This project also includes VoIP monitoring to assist in the reporting process.

 ## **Table of Contents**
 - [Project Overview](#project-overview)